daslearning-org/ai-img2sketch/README.md

+# ⚠️ This project is migrated & udpated
+This project was web based & users need to have little knowledge on python.
+Now we have created complete standalone `APP` for Android, Windows & Linux.
+You can check this out [Image-to-Sketch-App](https://github.com/daslearning-org/image-to-animation-offline)

 # 📷 Image to WhiteBoard Sketch Animation Video Generation
 Simply upload your image and see the magic after clicking the `Submit` button.
 This do not require any fancy pre-trained AI models.
 This one uses NumPy and OpenCV to do the job.
 You can visit my website [daslearning.in](https://daslearning.in) for more topics.